youssefmohamed180497-code/Enterprise-SOC-Web-Defense-Automation-Wazuh-SIEM-/README.md

 3-Cross-Platform Visibility: Rules are designed to cover both Windows (Sysmon) and Linux (Auditd/Suricata) simultaneously.

+### 🛡️ Automated Threat Mitigation (Active Response)

+This is the "Action" part of the SOC.
+I configured the system to not only detect threats but also to take immediate action to neutralize them.

+How it works:

+    Trigger: Once the VirusTotal integration identifies a file as malicious (Rule 87105), it triggers the Active Response module.

+    Action: The Wazuh Manager sends a control message to the Agent to execute a custom remediation script.

+    Result: The malicious file is automatically deleted from the endpoint, and the action is logged.

+Implementation Details:

+    Custom Script: A Bash script (remove-threat.sh) was developed to handle the file deletion process on Linux endpoints safely.

+    Configuration: Linked the specific VirusTotal rule ID to the execution command in the Manager's global configuration

 ### ⚠️ Incident Alerting

 Critical Alerts: Level 15 alerts trigger automated SMTP email notifications for immediate response.